The Challenge of Creating Your First Stand-Up Set

 Many new comedians start out trying to pinpoint what comedian “character” they should be when they are delivering their material.

-Once they take some sort of unique persona, character or personality on stage and they don’t get laughs, they are left with these nagging questions:
+Once they take on some sort of unique persona, character, or personality on stage and they don’t get laughs, they are left with these nagging questions:

 “Was my (character, persona, personality) not funny?
 Was my material not funny?
 Was it a combination of both?”

-They don’t know how to properly prepare to deliver a pro stand-up comedy routine.
+They don’t know how to properly prepare to deliver a professional stand-up comedy routine.

 Most of a comedian’s laughter power on stage comes from delivery.
 However…